smflem/smflem.github.io/index.md

 All opinions and errors within are my own.<br>
 Nothing here should be taken to represent any of my past, present, or future employers, clients, etc.

-This site is currently built using Jekyll based on the [Alembic](https://github.com/daviddarnes/alembic) theme by David Darnes.
-It is served via Github Pages.

 I can be found elsewhere on the internet via:
 - [Email](mailto:smfleming22@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/smflem)<br>